RunJiaJi/MagCluster/README.md

 # MGCs screening with GenBank files containing folder as input
 $ magcluster mgc_screen --threshold 3 --contiglength 2000 --windowsize 10000 /gbkfiles_folder
 ```
-#### MGCs alignment and mapping
+#### MGCs alignment and visualization
 We use [Clinker](https://github.com/gamcil/clinker) for MGCs alignment and visualization.
-Note that the '**-p**' parameter is used by default to generate an interactive HTML web page where you can modify the MGCs figure and export it as publication-quality file.
+Note that the `-p` parameter is used by default to generate an interactive HTML web page where you can modify the MGCs figure and export it as a publication-quality file.

 ```bash
 example usage: